andriesbron/Ffmbash/README.md

 ## Features
 - Livestream to Youtube using ```youtube``` template
 - Livestream to an RTSP account using ```rtsp``` template
 - Livestream with putHLS script, see my putHLS repo.
-Does not require any livesteaming service but some knowledge on Apache httpd.conf and PHP to get it running.
+Does not require any live streaming service but some knowledge on Apache httpd.conf and PHP to get it running.
 - Create your own templates, examples included
 - Create your own ffmpeg commands that can be used in templates
 - Automation*: Planned start by adding a ```DTSTART``` and a ```DTEND``` item to a template.